Pelvic Inflammatory Disease

 What are the symptoms?

-At first, PID may not cause any symptoms or may cause only mild symptoms, such as bleeding or discharge from the vagina.
+At first, PID may not cause any symptoms.
+Or it may cause only mild symptoms, such as bleeding or discharge from the vagina.
 Some women don't even know they have it.
 They only find out later, when they can't get pregnant or they have pelvic pain.

 How is PID diagnosed?

-Even though PID causes mild or no symptoms, it can still cause serious problems.
-So you need to understand what puts you at risk for PID or STIs and see your doctor if you have any unusual symptoms.
+Even when PID causes mild or no symptoms, it can still cause serious problems.
+So you need to see your doctor if you have any unusual symptoms.

 Your doctor will ask about your lifestyle and symptoms.
 He or she will examine you and do tests to see if you have PID.
 The test results may take some time.
 For this reason, your doctor will treat you for the disease before the test results are ready.
 Treating PID early is important to prevent problems later on.